 Bioinformatics

-The biological functions encoded in an organism eventually determine its phenotype and behavior in the environment or health.
-However, predicting protein function is a complex task, being current in silico solutions focused on orthology.
-We have developed a tool that establishes the bacterial functional profile based on the biological functions encoded in its genome.
-We mainly focus on the plant growth promoting rhizobacteria of the genus Bacillus.
+The biological functions encoded in an organism eventually determine its phenotype and behavior in the environment.
+However, predicting the function of a protein is a complex task, with current in silico solutions centered on orthology.
+Recently, we developed a tool that establishes the bacterial functional profile based on the biological functions encoded in its genome.
+We mainly focus on plant growth-promoting rhizobacteria of the genus Bacillus.

-There is a growing demand for new proteins or proteins with exceptional characteristics for their application in various industrial processes and/or the development of genetically modified organisms.
-Although advances in genomics and data mining allow the search for hypothetical proteins that share homology with known proteins or enzymes, a large proportion of the proteins available in databases share little identity with proteins with known activity.
-In the laboratory we use ad hoc procedures that combine bioinformatic tools and statistical models to search protein databases for specific industrial purposes.
+There is a growing demand for new proteins or those with exceptional characteristics for application in various industrial processes and/or the development of genetically modified organisms.
+While the advent of genomics and data mining allows the search for hypothetical proteins homologous to known proteins or enzymes, many proteins available in databases share little identity with all studied proteins.
+In the laboratory, we use standardized procedures employing bioinformatics tools and statistical models to search databases for proteins with specific industrial purposes.

 Laboratory Members